5sidd/Nueda-Backend/README.md

 - Make sure Java JRE is installed on your machine
 - In order to run this project in IntelliJ, open the `nuedabackend` subfolder
+- The server will be running on http://localhost:8080